Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager/README.md

 to a specific resource in Azure.

 ### Structured Resource Identifier
+Resource IDs contains useful information about the resource itself, but they are plain strings that have to be parsed.
 Instead of implementing your own parsing logic, you can implicitly cast a resource identifier string into an object which will do the parsing for you.

-There are 3 types of ResourceIdentifiers and they correspond to which level the resource lives at:
-- A resource that lives on a tenant will have a `TenantResourceIdentifier`.
-- A resource that lives under a subscription will have a `SubscriptionResourceIdentifer`.
-- A resource that lives under a resource group will have a `ResourceGroupResourceIdentifier`.

-You can usually tell by the id string itself which type it is, but if you are unsure you can always cast it onto a `ResourceIdentifier` and use the Try methods to retrieve the values.

-#### Casting to a specific type
+#### Casting a plain resource ID into a `ResourceIdentifier`
 ```C# Snippet:Readme_CastToSpecificType
 string resourceId = "/subscriptions/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee/resourceGroups/workshop2021-rg/providers/Microsoft.Network/virtualNetworks/myVnet/subnets/mySubnet";
 // We know the subnet is a resource group level identifier since it has a resource group name in its string